Ebnater/minecraft-server-eu-bot/README.md

 ### Windows
 - Download the git repo and extract it.
-- Download the webdriver latest for Firefox https://github.com/mozilla/geckodriver/releases/.
-  Extract the Downloaded File.
-Put the downloaded ````.exe```` file in the extracted git repo folder
 - Install Python at https://www.python.org/
 - Download the latest version pip at https://github.com/pypa/get-pip/releases.
   Download the zip package.